itboon/bitnami-charts/charts-bitnami/schema-registry/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 22.0.0

+This major updates the Kafka subchart to its newest major, 31.0.0.
+For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-3100).

 ### To 21.0.0